-10. Number of Meetings; Attendance of Directors at Board Meetings
+11. Number of Meetings; Attendance of Directors at Board Meetings

 The Board will hold a minimum of four meetings per year.
 Additional meetings may be called in accordance with the By-laws.
 Directors are expected to regularly attend meetings of the Board and the committees of which they are members, and to spend the time needed to properly discharge their responsibilities, including by keeping themselves informed about the business and operations of the Company.
+Directors are also invited and encouraged to attend the Company's annual stockholder meeting.

-11. Selection of Agenda Items for Board Meeting
+12. Selection of Agenda Items for Board Meeting